buswedg/dataquest/Spark and Map-Reduce/README.md

 </tr>
 <tr>
 <td colspan="4">
 <p>Basic use of PySpark in Python to take advantage of distributed processing.
-Used of the ReduceByKey() function and filtering to tally the number of Daily Show guests for each year that the show has been running.</p>
+Includes use of map() and reducebykey() functions, as well as filtering techniques in order to tally the number of Daily Show guests for each year that the show has been running.</p>
 </td>
 </tr>
 <tr>